How to select the right whole house filter for your home

 To find out how your water is treated, review a copy of your Consumer Confidence Report online.

 Consumer Confidence Report

-The EPA requires water suppliers to distribute a Consumer Confidence Report (CCR) or annual Drinking Water Quality Report.
+The EPA requires water suppliers to distribute a Consumer Confidence Report (CCR) or an annual Drinking Water Quality Report.
 You should receive this report by July 1st each year.
 Some cities even publish their water quality report in their semi-annual magazines.
 Within the report, you’ll see just how your water is treated.
-You’ll also be notified if there are any specific concerns for your area.
+You’ll also be notified if there are any specific concerns regarding your area.